 Marion returned to Shimbwe after a year and then brought back more clothes, a child’s potty toilet, toothbrushes and toothpaste.

 Thanks to Marion and her partner Arne the community of Shimbwe has increased their living standards and the opportunity to prosper.
 We are very happy and grateful for all the wonderful work that has been done for Minjeni and Shimbwe.

 Glory be to god

 The Neema group started to have meetings together twice a month.
-During these meetings they talk about their situation and how to make it better.
+During these meetings, they talk about their situation and how to make it better.
 All the members had to give a small amount of money every time (200 TSH = 0,13 USD), this amount is now changed to 500 TSH and the group have 50 000 TSH in the bank (32 USD).
-This money is gathered together if someone in the group get sick and need healthcare at the hospital.
+This money is gathered together if someone in the group gets sick and needs healthcare at the hospital.
 You can say it is emergency money.

 The chairwomen for the group met an American woman that helped her with her chickens.
 The chairwomen had to promise that she would give 3 chickens to every member of the Neema group when that chicken bred.
 Now all of the members beside two have chickens.
 The chickens help the families economically in form of money for school fees, food, medicines etc.

 Up till now most of the group are stigmatized.
 The food they are selling from there garden is being rejected from there costumers or costumers come but do not pay for there groceries.

 This group have succeeded in the way that they have by them self started the group and the group take care of each other and are making a difference in their communities.